Yasmine Halmane, Contributing Photographer

 This was not the first time Gigante had lost contact with the University’s mental health providers.
 Gigante found out his previous therapist had left Yale only after his next appointment was cancelled without warning.
 Following these two incidents, he requested that Yale connect him with a therapist outside of its network.
 Yale accommodated that request quickly, he said.
 Since then, Gigante has been meeting with his new therapist, which Yale covers.

 Along with the physical health challenges of the coronavirus pandemic, the past few months have heightened the need for mental health support and services.
 Nine students and faculty members interviewed by the News cited a host of additional stressors and mental health concerns at this time.
 They spoke of social isolation, financial instability, visa issues, fears for family members’ health and increased workload in their online classes.
+If you’re struggling with persistent emotional patterns, it’s time to consider seeing a schema therapy specialist in Melbourne for guidance and support.

 In an August report, Students Unite Now, a student organization dedicated to making Yale more equitable for students on financial aid, claimed Yale Mental Health & Counseling was not adequately addressing students’ needs.
 In interviews with the News, multiple students reported losing contact or knowing someone who lost contact with a therapist when students were sent home last March.
 YCC President Aliesa Bahri ’22 said at least two students reached out to her with this issue.